 Projects By Asset Type

-Experience Melanie F. has written both short (about 100 words) and more extensive (500 words) product descriptions for major department stores, clothiers, specialty boutiques, furniture merchants and automotive stores.
+Experience Melanie F. has written both short (about 100 words) and more extensive (500 words) product descriptions for major department stores, clothiers, specialty boutiques, furniture merchants, food retailers and automotive stores.
 In addition to covering the basic features of the given item, many of these descriptions have had "hooks" -- designed to frame the product in ways the consumer might not have considered previously.
 Still other jobs have had an instructive angle, showing how the product works or how it differs from counterparts in the same genre.

 Experience During three decades of work ghosting for various think tanks, Melanie F. produced scores of newsletters, on a monthly, biweekly and weekly basis.
 These products updated clients on the latest developments in trade treaty negotiations, law of the sea issues, counternarcotics enforcement, drug rehabilitation strategies, arms control policies, etc. For online clients, Melanie F. has written several newsletters discussing automotive trends, pet training concerns and services offered by various health care providers.
 The length and scope of these products have varied widely -- from about 500 words to 5,000 words.